 Two Kinds of Vitamin A

-Good bone health requires vitamin K, which helps keep calcium in the bones and away from the blood vessels.
+Good bone health also requires vitamin K as it helps to keep calcium in the bones and away from the blood vessels.

-Cows’ milk – like other animal products – contains very little vitamin K but it can be found plentifully in green leafy vegetables like spinach, kale and broccoli, as well as in grains and vegetable oils.
+Cows’ milk – like other animal products – contains very little vitamin K, but it can be found plentifully in green leafy vegetables like spinach, kale and broccoli, as well as in spring onions, kiwi fruit, grains and vegetable oils.

 Bone Health is More Than Diet

 There are two more things to consider.
 To strengthen our bones, we need to do regular weight-bearing exercise such as running, dancing or lifting weights.
 (Swimming and cycling are great for overall health but do not meaningfully contribute to bone health.)

 And finally, smoking is a risk factor for osteoporosis and bone fractures, and should be avoided.

 Looking for more information about the disadvantages of dairy?
 Check out our blog about cows and the dairy industry.